jeff4/a2-astro/src/pages/posts/23-chap5-notes.md

 * Difference betwen **Bias** from previous section 5.4.2 and **Variance** in this section.
 * &#8730;<span style="text-decoration: overline; text-decoration-thickness: 1.5px"> Variance </span>= *Standard Error* = *SE(&#952;-hat)*
     * i.e., *SE<sup>2</sup>* = *SE* * *SE* = the square of *Standard Error* = Variance
+* Explaining *SE<sup>2</sup>* = Variance via Bernoulli Distribution p.
+125
+#### 5.4.4 Minimizing Mean Square Error by trading off between Bias and Variance
+* Bias and variance measure two different sources of error in an estimator.
+	* Bias measures the expected deviation from teh true value of the function or parameter.
+	* OTOH, variance provides a measure of the deviation from the expected estimator value *caused specifically* by any particular sampling of the dataset.
+* How do we choose between the tradeoff between bias and variance?
+See the total generalization error chart on p.127.
+GenError = BiasError + VarianceError.
+We can see that Bias steadily decreases as we increase model capacity.
+By the same token, Variance monotonically increases with model capacity.
+* Therefore, there is a minimum somwhere that is the optimal capacity where the sum of BiasError + VarianceError is the lowest possible at least wrt model capacity
+* The most common way to negotiatn the tradeoff between Bias and Variance is to use cross-validation.
+	* Empirically, *cross-validation is highly successful in many real-world tasks*.
+	* Alternatively, we can also compare the MSE (mean squared error) of the estimates.
+See equations 5.53 and 5.54 on p.126. b/c MSE = Bias<sup>2</sup> + Var, that means that when Var=0, MSE = Bias<sup>2</sup>.
+Conversely, when Bias<sup>2</sup>=0, then MSE = Var.
+* **Desirable estimators are those with a small MSE**.
+These are estimators that manage have small overall MSE; i.e., these are estimators that manage to keep both their bias and variance in check.

+#### 5.4.5 Consistency
+* So far, we have only discussed the properties of estimators based on varying model capacity but maintaining the size of the training data set. i.e., fixed training set size.
+* What happens to our estimator when we increase the amt of training data?
+* Recall that the number of data examples = m.
+As m approaches infinity, we want to design a system st the estimator theta-hat converges on the true value of the underlying datagenerating process theta.
+* The more the above bullet is true, the higher the **consistency**.
+* i.e., If we are very certain that theta-hat converges on theta as m = number of examples grow, then we say there is *strong consistency*.
+* i.e., If we are pretty *uncertain* that theta-hat converges on theta as m = number of examples grow, then we say there is *weak consistency*.
+* Consistency ensures that the bias induced by the estimator diminishes as the number of data exaples grows.
+	* However, *the converse is not true**. asymptotic unbiasedness does *not* imply consistency.

 ### 5.5 Maximum Likelihood Estimation
+* How do we choose estimators?
+We can randomly pick functions and evaluate their MSE, bias, variance, consistency.
+But is there are more rational way of picking our initial estimator from the beginning??
+* The most common principle is the **Maximum Likelihood Principle**.
+* Review how squaring the maximum likelihood estimator for theta makes a simpler addition sum as opposed to a multiplicative product which is easier to manipulate.
+(Capital Sigma for sums is better than Capital Pi for products.) p.
+128
+* So what is MaxLikelihood really?
+One interpretation is to view it as minimizing the dissimilarity between the empericial distribution p-hat<sub>data</sub> defined by the training set and model distribution **versus** the degree of dissimilarity between training set and model distribution  as measured by KL divergence.
+* In other words, MaxLikelihood is an attempt to make the model distribution match the empirical distribution p-hat<sub>data</sub>

 ### 5.6 Bayesian Statistics
 ### 5.7 Supervised Learning Algorithm
 ### 5.8 Unsupervised Learning Algorithm